 If you have landed on this page, you must know about Shillong and want to know more about Shillong food, right?
-You are at the right place.
+Well, you are at the right place!

 Hi!
 My name is Chan, a young mid-twenty-year-old lad from Shillong, with excellent taste in food and part of the Zizira team.
 I've been living in Shillong for almost my entire life, and I think I've tried everything here.
 I will be your trustworthy guide for Shillong food.
 I have a selection of favorite snacks and meals, which I would recommend any food lover visiting Shillong to try.
 Let me share them with you.

 - Jadoh Meal:

 Sometimes, it's even cooked in fish stock and other meat.
 Jadoh goes well with Doh Sniang Neiiong (pieces of pork cooked with grounded sesame seeds), Phan Sdieh (Khasi fried potatoes with vegetables), and Tungtap (hot dried fish chutney).
 You can have Jadoh along with your choice of meat or side vegetables you can get from the stall.

 Phan Tungtap platter is a mouth-watering spicy snack that works best over friendly conversations.
 This platter is a combination of Phan (baked potatoes), Tungtap (hot dried fish chutney), accompanied with different herbs.
 I remember, whenever my friends made Phan Tungtap at their place, we would always fight over the last piece of it.
 I'd recommend my favorite spot at "You & I-Arts Cafe" for an extraordinary Phan Tungtap experience.